outpostHQ/website/content/reference/styles/cursor.md

+---
+title: cursor
+type: style attribute
-Use this style to set the type of cursor, if any, to show when the mouse pointer is over an element.
+description: "Use this style to set the type of cursor, if any, to show when the mouse pointer is over an element."
+githubLink: false
+---

 ## Syntax